Revolution Dub: Composition

-Revolution Dub is less accessible than earlier Perry dub albums like Upsetters 14 Dub Blackboard Jungle (1973), exploring a more pared down dub sound over nine short tracks, while expanding the producer's dub sound further.
+Revolution Dub is less accessible than earlier Perry dub albums like Upsetters 14 Dub Blackboard Jungle (1973), exploring a more pared down sound over nine short tracks, while expanding the producer's dub sound further.
 The record is characterised by unusual audio techniques, including the dialogue samples, drastic stereo panning between left and right channels and nascent usage of an early drum machine, with the overall effect being described as "absurd" and revealing, according to David Katz, a "potentially menacing" counterpoint to the "seemingly innocuous" rhythms.
 Frequently, bass and drums abruptly disappear to leave only guitar and fragments of singing; Kodwo Eshun, who describes Revolution Dub as "not so much produced as reduced by Perry," writes that the album experiments with 'exoskeletal' song forms, with each song confounding listeners by frequently leaving expected beats implied rather than played, resulting in unpredictable polyrhythms.
 Throughout the album, Perry adopts numerous personas, and sings in an eccentric, quivering falsetto that Eshun describes as indecipherable.

 On the opening title track, Perry grunts and murmurs and, in an early experiment with a drum machine, uses the Conn Rhythm Box.
 His proclamation on the song – "This is dub revolution/Music to rock the nation" – sets the stage for "the musical righteousness that is to follow", according to writer Ryan B. Patrick.
 "Woman's Dub", a minimal dub of "Woman's Gotta Have It", features distorted snares.
 "Kojak", described by Katz as a "mutant dub" of Bunny Rugs' "Move Out of My Way", features Perry assume the role of the detective from the television series of the same name.
-Eshun describes the track as "an echo chamber of moans in which space staggers and lurches ominously", On "Doctor on the Go", which uses the rhythm of "The Long Way", Perry plays a gentle melody on the piano and sings the title repeatedly to a response of canned laughter sampled from Doctor on the Go itself.
-At one point, the laugher subsides into incomprehensible chatter, studio applause and the show's theme tune.
+Eshun describes the track as "an echo chamber of moans in which space staggers and lurches ominously".
+On "Doctor on the Go", which uses the rhythm of "The Long Way", Perry plays a gentle melody on the piano and sings the title repeatedly to a response of canned laughter sampled from Doctor on the Go itself.
+At one point, the laugher subsides into incomprehensible chatter, studio applause and the television show's theme tune.

 "Bush Weed", a "pseudo-dub" of "Dushweed Corntrash", highlights Perry's humming.
 At various points, the drums are reversed, sustaining the backwards shimmer of the cymbal before the snare hits.
 "Dreadlock Talking" and "Dub the Rhythm" emphasise Perry's slow, minimalist approach to dub.
 The latter track is a "slow and ghostly" dub of Clancy Eccles' "Feel the Rhythm" and features Perry's belching, which changes the rhythm "into a celebration of dub indigestion", according to Katz.
 The closing track, "Raindrops", features the sounds of rainfall and a narrator from a nature documentary who announces: "Man has always been a threat to woodland animals."
 Eshun compares Perry's fragile, trebly voice on the song to Leslie Cheung and highlights his languid tremolo on the song's snare drop.